eth-brownie/brownie/docs/api-network.rst

 .. py:classmethod:: ContractCall.transact(*args)

-    Sends a transaction to the method and returns a ``TransactionReceipt``.
+    Sends a transaction to the method and returns a :func:`TransactionReceipt <brownie.network.transaction.TransactionReceipt>`.

     .. code-block:: python